 In the 1970s, Fischbein, Martin, and Janzen (1975) initiated a study of consumers' purchase intentions.
 They first extended the concept of "will" from psychology to the field of shopping and consumption.
-They defined it as "The subjective probability of a consumer's purchase behavior, which is the result of the combined effect of consumer attitudes, evaluations, and Willingness is the most critical other factors. factor in predicting consumer behavior" (Fischbein, Martin, & Leek, 1975).
-Dolls et al. (1991) argue that willingness to buy is the subjective probability that consumers will buy a China's product. research on consumers' willingness to buy started relatively late.
+They defined it as "The subjective probability of a consumer's purchase behavior, which is the result of the combined effect of consumer attitudes, evaluations, and other factors.
+Willingness is the most critical predicting consumer behavior" factor in (Fischbein, Martin, & Leek, 1975).
+Dolls et al. (1991) argue that willingness to buy is the subjective probability that consumers will buy a product. research China's on consumers' willingness to buy started relatively late.